greg-mat/Factorial-Composite-NonFactors-Visualizer/README.md

-### Composite Non-Factors Visualizer
+### Factorial Composite Non-Factors Visualizer
 https://pbanuru.github.io/Factorial-Composite-NonFactors-Visualizer/

-The Composite Non-Factors Visualizer is a web-based tool designed to help users understand the relationship between composite non-factors of a factorial and their multiples.
+The Factorial Composite Non-Factors Visualizer is a web-based tool designed to help users understand the relationship between composite non-factors of a factorial and their multiples.
 The tool allows users to visualize the smallest composite non-factors of a given factorial and see how they relate to the multiples of prime numbers greater than the base number.

 ## How It Works